ameyanjarlekar/ameyanjarlekar.github.io/_pages/contact.md

 <img src="https://ameyanjarlekar.github.io/files/mrt.PNG" width="300" height="75" style="float:left"> &nbsp;
 <br>
 <b>[Supervised Detection of Tennis Ball from Camera Stream](https://www.youtube.com/watch?v=EtQ17VXOWpU)</b> <br>
-Ball detection task required in the autonomous operations of our rover.
+  Code implementation for the Ball detection task required in the autonomous operations of our rover.
 This was done as a part of the IITB Mars Rover Team for the University Rover Challenge.